"Bud Powell Came to Me Twice Today" - a poem by Terrance Underwood - Jerry Jazz Musician

 .

-One comments on ““Bud Powell Came to Me Twice Today” — a poem by Terrance Underwood”
+2 comments on ““Bud Powell Came to Me Twice Today” — a poem by Terrance Underwood”

 Terrance, I really enjoyed that, Bud’s “jump notes coming in swarms” …